Deta-Cold/delta-firmware/docs/tests/click-tests.md

 the input stream.
 They are mainly based on sending simulated clicks and reading screen contents.
 Unlike device tests that use the `client` fixture, click tests generally use the `device_handler` fixture.
-TODO fixture documentation, the important point is that `device_handler` runs `trezorlib` calls in the background and leaves the main thread free to interact with the device from the user's perspective.
+TODO fixture documentation, the important point is that `device_handler` runs `detahardlib` calls in the background and leaves the main thread free to interact with the device from the user's perspective.

 ## Running the full test suite

-_Note: You need Poetry, as mentioned in the core's [documentation](https://docs.trezor.io/trezor-firmware/core/) section._
+_Note: You need Poetry, as mentioned in the core's [documentation](https://docs.detahard.io/detahard-firmware/core/) section._

-In the `trezor-firmware` checkout, in the root of the monorepo, install the environment:
+In the `detahard-firmware` checkout, in the root of the monorepo, install the environment:

 ```sh
 poetry install